Nicholas Tchkotoua: United States

 Tchkotoua was educated in France and Switzerland and settled in the US in 1933, where he met and married Carol Marmon, only daughter of Howard Carpenter Marmon (creator of the Marmon Wasp) whilst at the Marmon Motor Car Company).
 One of his children was Zourab Tchkotoua (1937-2019), a close friend and confidant of Gunter Sachs for many decades.

 In 1949, Tchkotoua published a novel he wrote in English, claimed as the first-ever internationally published novel written by a Georgian.
-In the novel, set in Tbilisi, Lausanne and Paris before the First World War, Georgian Prince Shota's love for his Taya, a Russian princess, remains faithful even when outside forces manipulate their emotions, prise them apart and Shota ends up betrothed to an American.
+In the novel, set in Tbilisi, Lausanne and Paris before the First World War, Georgian Prince Shota's love for his Taya, a Russian princess, remains faithful even when outside forces manipulate their emotions, prize them apart and Shota ends up betrothed to an American.
 But it is the emotion, rather than the betrothal, that concerns the author.
 A new, re-edited version of the novel was published in 2008 to some acclaim.